 Our pass provides free parking for one vehicle at any state park

-It also covers one free admission to any historic site operated by GA State Parks, Recreation & Historic Sites (see brochure for complete list)
+It also covers admission for four to any historic site operated by GA State Parks, Recreation & Historic Sites (see brochure for complete list)

 Our Zoo Atlanta pass provides free admission for 4 people for MONDAY – FRIDAY